 lessons in lockdown.
 Why not go back and check them out.

 - Origami Jumping Frog.
 Make a jumping frog in this video which teaches you as you watch this video.
 There are loads of origami videos on YouTube, from ninja stars to speedboats.
 Why not give some of them a go.

 - The Oak National Academy have lots of brilliant resources to learn from.
 You can search their Online Lessons by key stage and so much more.

 - The National Archive allows you to travel through time.
 Just pick a time period and start exploring.

 - Quizzes and games to explore the night sky from The Observatory Science Centre.

 - BBC Bitesize has lots of learning ideas and lessons to build your knowledge and skills.
 Just enter your year-group to get started.

-- TED-Ed has tons of amazing, though-provoking, inspiring videos of short presentations by knowledgeable and fascniating people.
+- TED-Ed has tons of amazing, thought-provoking, inspiring videos of short presentations by knowledgeable and fascinating people.
 TED-Ed works with expert educators and TED speakers throughout the world to create and share high-quality, interactive, video-based lessons on a daily basis, for free.